Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-1. Combine Ingredients: Combine the lime juice, lime zest, agave nectar, tequila, orange liquor, and orange bitters in a 3-quart freezer-safe jar and stir well.
+1. Combine Ingredients: Combine the lime juice, zest, agave nectar, tequila, orange liquor, and orange bitters in a 3-quart freezer-safe jar and stir well.
 Add the water to the mixture and stir again.

 process shots for step 1